4 ways GoCardless can improve your customer retention

 How GoCardless can help you:

-Because GoCardless utilises Account-to-Account payments, like direct debit, your customers don’t need to worry about updating card details when they expire, are lost or stolen.
+Because GoCardless utilizes Account-to-Account payments, like ACH debit, your customers don’t need to worry about updating card details when they expire, are lost or stolen.
 This means fewer customers are unexpectedly cut off from your products or services when a payment fails.
 A better customer experience makes them less likely to churn, increasing your CLV.

-According to the IDC, 91% of those who purchased via bank debit with GoCardless, were retained after three months.
+According to the IDC, 91% of those who purchased via ACH debit with GoCardless, were retained after three months.
 Meanwhile, only 86% of credit card users and 75% of digital wallet users stayed.

 We’ve also identified that businesses that have been with GoCardless for a year see an average of a 13% reduction in overall churn (from 10% to 8%).